 Sorting your needs from your wants can be hard, as lots of things may feel like necessities.
 Take a step back and think about what you really need in a normal month; for example, things like rent, food and bills will be in your needs, while dining out with friends or buying new shoes will fall under the wants category.

 Kakeibo budgeting encourages mindful thinking about your budget, where you are spending and how you can improve.
 This can make a massive difference to your day to day life, and give you the control over the money you need.
 If you have found saving money and budgeting difficult in the past, Kakeibo could be a great fit for you.
 Writing things down and making your budget personal to you will help you to visualise your future goals more clearly.

-If you find that you are stressed about money and struggling to keep with repayment to multiple debtors, you may want to think about a debt consolidation loan.
+If you find that you are stressed about money and struggling to keep up with repayments to multiple debtors, you may want to think about combining these debts into a single debt consolidation loan.
 Turning your debts into one easy monthly repayment can feel more manageable, and keep you on the right track.